 - Zero-logging policy – If a VPN doesn’t have a zero-logging policy, it’s potentially harmful to your privacy.

-Best VPNs for cafes
+The fastest, most secure VPNs for cafes

 We researched and ranked the top VPNs on the market to find out which ones were the best to use for a fast and secure connection in a cafe.
 The results are listed below.